Fannie Mae Credit Scoring Changes Could Help More Borrowers Qualify

 The way that lenders handle this with individuals applying for loans is to take the median, or middle, credit score of the three as the qualifying one when they apply for loans.
 In the past, if two borrowers applied for a loan, the lowest median credit score was used to qualify.

-Starting now, when two or more people are on a loan, Fannie Mae is going to average the median credit scores of two individuals.
+When two or more people are on a loan, Fannie Mae is going to average the median credit scores of two individuals.
 Because Fannie Mae has a minimum qualifying credit score of 620, this should help more clients qualify together on the loan, allowing for the use of all incomes to determine what they can afford.

 This also helps clients who are still working on their credit but may be applying with a co-signer.
 Averaging the two scores may give them the ability to get a mortgage where they wouldn’t have been able to before.